-In 2019, we carried out a review of the impact The Charlie Waller Institute is having at the University of Reading.
+In 2019, we carried out a review of the impact the Charlie Waller Institute is having at the University of Reading.
 We are delighted to report:

-- 250 young people treated in the Anxiety & Depression Clinic
+- 250 young people treated in the Anxiety and Depression Clinic.

 The Caroline Gilbey Scholarship for therapists in high intensity psychological treatments

 It is absolutely fitting that all her family and friends rallied round again and bicycled in her memory.
-They raised a large sum of money and this amazing figure will be used to fund two scholarships at the Charlie Waller Institute within the University of Reading, training therapists in high intensity psychological treatments.
+They raised a large sum of money and this amazing figure is being used to fund two scholarships at the Charlie Waller Institute within the University of Reading, training therapists in high intensity psychological treatments.